apiltamang/tensorflow_rtp_materials/README.md

  - source activate tensorflow_dlrtp
  - jupyter notebook
+ - [In my OS X environment, I've had to run the following on the terminal to be able to run the jupyter-notebook too.
+Only do if necessary]: "unset PYTHONPATH"

  And that's it!
 Once this is done, be sure to checkout the notebooks posted weekly in the corresponding folders.
 There might be assignments you could challenge yourself to too... happy learning!